 Instructions

-• Once the stuffing is golden brown on both sides, remove it from the waffle iron.
+• Once the waffles are golden brown on both sides, remove it from the waffle iron.
+Repeat for as many waffles as you want to make in the waffle iron.
+If the waffles are sticking they need more time.

 Nutrition